-Don’t be afraid to use your colors in unique ways like painting an accent wall or a piece of furniture.
-As long as the same colors or shades of those colors are popping up throughout your home you will have a continuous look, even if the style of the furniture varies.
+Don't be afraid to use your colors in unique ways like painting an accent wall or a piece of furniture.
+As long as the same colors or shades of those colors are popping up throughout your home you'll have a continuous look, even if the style of the furniture varies.

 My home is still very much a work in progress, but now that I have chosen colors it limits my choices and creates flow from one room to another.